ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/traits.md

 ### Narcissism

 I recognize that this term has a bad connotation.
 It shouldn't, because healthy narcissism is necessary throughout life.
 This is perhaps especially true in older age when so many internal and external cues supporting the self wane or are lost, and it becomes difficult to maintain a sense of self-continuity.
-We need to be able to feel like oneself no matter what our age.
+We need to be able to feel like ourself no matter what our age.

 When we look in a mirror and see a parent or grandparent reflected back at us, it can be unsettling.
 When we are retired from working in our trade or profession, and no longer have the external supports or reinforcements of that role, it doesn't mesh with the internalized image of our self.